 Arizona, as well as every other state in the United States, has adopted the UCCJEA.
 Although each state made some modifications to their versions of the UCCJEA, every state passed a version of the UCCJEA that is consistent with those laws passed into law in other states.

-However, even when a child moves to another state and remains in that state with the child for more than six months, the new state does not necessarily obtain jurisdiction to modify child custody or parenting time if the state that initially issued the child custody orders has not first declined to continue exercising its exclusive and continuing jurisdiction over those child custody orders.
+However, even when a child moves to another state and remains in that state with the child for more than six months, the new state does not necessarily obtain jurisdiction to modify child custody or parenting time.
+If the state that initially issued the child custody orders has not first declined to continue exercising its exclusive and continuing jurisdiction over those child custody orders., it retains exclusive jurisdiction over custody issues.
 You should read our summary of the Arizona Court of Appeals decision in the Mangan v.
-Mangan case regarding that specific situation.
+Mangan case regarding that particular situation.

 Contact Our Scottsdale Arizona Child Custody Attorneys

 Contact us today or call us at (480) 305-8300 to schedule your consultation with one of our Scottsdale Arizona Child Custody Attorneys regarding child custody issues, the divorce process or any other Arizona family law matter.